geo-fluid-dynamics/sapphire/README.md

 # FemPy
-A Python package for finite element models using Firedrake
+FemPy is a Python package using Firedrake to construct finite element models for monolithic multi-physics simulations.

 ## Setup